Hamidu68/dnn-acceleration/src/README.md

 ### sw_generator.py
 Create a c file of the network that contains the c code of each layer and building model.
+The output c file is saved in ML-acceleration/output folder.

 ### keras_generator.py
 Calculate output values of each layer by Keras
+The output values are saved in ML-acceleration/output/{model_name}/output_value folder.

 ### keras_layers.py
 Contain functions of various layers which call keras function.